Seaway (band): Signing to Dine Alone and Vacation (2017–2019)

 From September to October 2017, Seaway joined Four Year Strong on their Rise or Die Trying anniversary tour through the United States.
 In November 2017, the band toured through Canada with fellow Oakville natives Silverstein.
 Seaway headlined their "Japanese Vacation" tour in December 2017 through Tokyo, Osaka, and Nagoya.
 The band headlined a sold-out Toronto "Holiday Shaker" in December 2017 with support from acts Like Pacific and others.
 In early 2018, Seaway headlined the U.K. with support from British band Woes and Pure Noise roster member Lizzy Farrall.
 On January 8, the band released a video for their single "London."

-Seaway joined with Neck Deep on The Peace and the Panic USA Tour in late January to February 2018.
+Seaway joined with Neck Deep on their USA Tour from late January to February 2018.
 In May 2018, Seaway supported Sum 41 on the Does This Look Infected? anniversary tour.
 In the summer of 2018, Seaway headlined a cross-Canada tour with support from Like Pacific, Bearings, and Living with Lions.
-On the festival route, Seaway played Festivoix in Trois-Rivières in June 2018, 77 Fest in Montreal, Big Slam in Calgary and a Weezer cover set at Stranded Fest in Toronto in August 2018.
+On the festival route, Seaway played Festivoix in Trois-Rivières in June 2018, 77 Fest in Montreal, Big Slam in Calgary, and a Weezer cover set at Stranded Fest in Toronto in August 2018.

-On June 1, 2018, tickets went on sale for Seaway's Fall European tour with fellow Pure Noise label-mates State Champs.
+On June 1, 2018, tickets went on sale for Seaway's fall European tour with fellow Pure Noise label-mates State Champs.
 One week later, Seaway released an acoustic version of their song, Lula on the Beach.
 On July 30, 2018, it was announced that Seaway would be supporting Blink 182 at The Colosseum at Caesar's Casino in Windsor, Ontario.
 On March 14, 2019, a rarities compilation Fresh Produce was announced for release on April 19.

-Big Vibe (2020–present)
+Big Vibe and inactivity (2020–2022)

-In October 2020, the band released their fourth studio album entitled "Big Vibe" on Pure Noise Records.
+In October 2020, the band released their fourth studio album entitled Big Vibe on Pure Noise Records.
 The COVID-19 pandemic prevented them from touring for it but they performed a handful of shows, including their annual "Holiday Shaker" event in December 2021 when COVID-19 restrictions began lifting in their home province of Ontario.

-In August 2022, a compilation of Pure Noise Records bands performing covers titled "Dead Formats Vol. 1" was released, which featured Seaway's cover of "I'm The One" by Descendents.
+In August 2022, a compilation of Pure Noise Records bands performing covers titled Dead Formats Vol. 1 was released, which featured Seaway's cover of "I'm The One" by Descendents.
+After the release of their cover, the band appeared to have moved away from being active, with the remaining members moving on to new chapters.

-Style
+Musical style

 Matt Collar of AllMusic described the band as making "exuberant punk-pop and emo-rock" music.
-Rock Sound described the band's sound as "Fast and classically melodic pop-punk" combined with a "distinct and unashamed pop sensibility."
+Rock Sound described the band's sound as "Fast and classically melodic pop-punk" combined with a "distinct and unashamed pop sensibility".
+The band's lyrical themes include romance, grief, interpersonal relationships and errors.

 Side projects

 Seaway is the side project to Locke, Taylor and Eichinger's hardcore punk band Rage Brigade.
 When Seaway took off, the projects flipped.
 Rage Brigade released the F.I.G.H.T.M.U.S.I.C.
-EP and singles "Slipping Away" & "Hard Love" in 2011.
+EP and singles "Slipping Away" and "Hard Love" in 2011.